-By Alex Kallimanis: Birthplace of the ancient Olympic Games in 776 BC, Olympia is one of the most impressive archaeological sites in Greece.
-Nearby, tourists are also drawn to a long stretch of sandy beaches, with Katakolo serving as the gateway for visitors via cruise ship.
-In the middle lies the town of Pyrgos, where my father was born, and it offers a glimpse into typical Greek life.
+Birthplace of the ancient Olympic Games in 776 BC, Olympia is one of the most impressive archaeological sites in Greece.
+Many tourists filter in through the cruise ship port Katakolo, which is lined with sandy beaches, seaside restaurants and shops.
+Between Olympia and Katakalo is the town of Pyrgos, where my father was born.
+Pyrgos presents an opportunity to experience everyday Greek life and delicious local restaurants, because most tourists skip it.
 Here are some highlights of the birthplace of the Olympics and other nearby recommendations to help you plan a trip to Olympia!

 Olympia is arguably the second most important archeological site in Greece, after the Acropolis in Athens (where western democracy was born).
 The ancient games were held every four years between 776 BCE and 393 CE.
 During the three month Pan-Hellenic truce, athletes and upwards of 40,000 spectators came from all over Greece to participate in the ancient Olympics.

 One downside to visiting Olympia is that information on the grounds in sparse.
 So you’ll learn a lot more through a guided tour of Olympia.
 Small group tours of Olympia cost $50.90.